-Title Policy 1 Modes 2 Funding Promote development that contributes to creating an integrated, connected, and safe multi-modal transportation system.
+Ħ Title Policy 1 Modes Promote development that contributes to creating an integrated, connected, and safe multi-modal transportation system.
 Actively increase pedestrian, bicycling, and golf cart infrastructure within the city.
 Educate the public on the availability of public transit service through Jackson County Transit, when needed.
-Secure federal and state funding for transportation, where available.
-Maintain a list of priority streets for example.
-LMIG expenditure and expenses of 3 Connectivity and Access Management Promote regional and countywide connectivity in the local road network.
+2 Funding Secure federal and state funding for transportation, where available.
+Maintain a list of priority streets for repair/upgrade for purposes of LMIG expenditure and street resurfacing programming.
+3 Connectivity and Access Promote regional and countywide connectivity in the local road Management network.
 Local streets should be planned where possible with more than one connection to the existing public road network.
-Street stubs should be provided to ensure connectivity with future subdivisions or abutting lands.
+Street stubs should be provided to ensure connectivity with future subdivisions on abutting lands.
 Apply access management standards to control the connections and access points of driveways and roads to public roadways.
-Context Sensitivity Design planned roadway improvements in a way that is context sensitive, preserves or creates a sense of place.
-Traffic Routing Ensure that commuter and truck traffic is not routed into residential neighborhoods to preserve the safety and coad and line.
-Speed Limits Establish posted speed limits for all city roadways and periodically re- evaluate speed limits based on road conditions, features, usage, and
+4 Context Sensitivity Design planned roadway improvements in a way that is context sensitive, preserves or creates a sense of place near the improvements, and enhances community aesthetics.
+5 Traffic Routing Ensure that commuter and truck traffic is not routed into residential neighborhoods to preserve the safety and road quality of residential neighborhoods.
+6 Speed Limits Establish posted speed limits for all city roadways and periodically re- evaluate speed limits based on road conditions, features, usage, and historic crash data.
+7 Land Development and Transportation When development occurs, the City should require the developer to improve facilities along the public street frontages and internal to the development to ensure the safe and convenient flow of traffic both within the site and to ensure that the site is well integrated into the overall transportation network.
+Pedestrian and bicycling infrastructure (sidewalks, multiuse paths, etc.) should be installed within and fronting the development.